shankpr92/SQL-practice/SQL Hacker Rank.md

 # SQL-practice
-This repository contains SQL solutions for some questions from Hacker Rank.
+This repository contains SQL solutions for questions from Hacker Rank and Leetcode.